awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-add-triggers-lam-console.md

 Choose the ID of the distribution that you want to add the trigger to\.
 **Cache behavior**
 Choose the cache behavior that specifies the objects that you want to execute the function on\.
+If you specify `*` for the cache behavior, the Lambda function deploys to the default cache behavior\.
 **CloudFront event**
 Choose the CloudFront event that causes the function to execute\.
 **Include body**